 Park City jumps from a year-round population of 8,000 to over 50,000 during the Festival so getting into some restaurants feels impossible.
 Some Festival venues have small cafes but options are limited.
 Pack a protein bar and check out some of these treasured establishments to avoid the crowds and expense: El Chubasco, Good Karma, Silver Star, Café Rio, and Este Pizza.
 New and fantastic quick-eats– Vessel Kitchen.
 Yelp and Open Table are widely used in Park City and Salt Lake.

 It’s pretty obvious that if you don’t already have a room opening weekend, you’re most likely out of luck.
 Next year, make sure to book your opening weekend no later than October.
 Good news is, after opening weekend, rooms are still plentiful and come at much lower rates.
 We know this because Stay Park City powers the Sundance Film Festival booking engine.
 Most everyone wants to stay near Main Street or downtown, which books up the quickest.
 Head over to our downtown Park City hotels page for specific tips on lodging and things to do in the area.
+If you’re looking for more lodging tips, read How to Choose your Sundance Film Festival Hotel.

 Visit us to search for last minute Festival lodging.